Radiation Therapy Treatment Process

 Treatment Planning Process

-After simulation, details are reviewed by the medical dosimetrists and physicists.
-They calculate the exact dose and course of treatment with the goal of killing the cancer while limiting dose to healthy tissue.
+After simulation, details are looked at by the medical dosimetrists and physicists (members of your radiation team).
+They figure out the exact dose and course of treatment with the goal of killing the cancer while limiting damage to healthy tissue.
 They use treatment planning software to help them design the best possible treatment plan.
 The dosimetrist and physicist work closely with your radiation oncologist to create your treatment plan.
 This can take up to a week or more.

 Radiation Oncologist planning a treatment.